Blue Icicle Creek

-Van Dyke print, wax, acrylic & collage on canvas, 28 x 38 in, $4,200.00
+Van Dyke print, wax, acrylic & collage on canvas mounted board, 41 x 58 in, $9,500.00

 Rachel Brumer is a Northwest fiber artist renowned for her rich layering of textures, and ever evolving language of shapes.
 Brumer’s landscapes are not recognizable as particular geographic places.
 Rather they are fragments of nature and human existence recomposed as scenes where mind and memory build associations—an arc of earth holds continents of flowers and rich soil.
 These are not renderings of an actual landscape, but a reimagining that incorporates both randomness and narrative.
 Based in the current global environmental crisis, this body of work is a poetic demonstration of the Earth and human responsibility.